Getting a grip on fasteners and their coatings within the transport sector

 Fastenings and their coatings within the EV sector

-Batteries, motors, transmissions and all their associated electronics are the leading technology areas of EV R&D and the fastenings and their coatings play an essential role.
+Batteries, motors, transmissions and all their associated electronics are the leading technology areas of EV Research and Development (R&D) and the fastenings and their coatings play an essential role.

 Why are fastening innovations crucial for EV battery (EVB) manufacturers?